OpenLXP/openlxp-xds/README.md

 | SP_PUBLIC_CERT            | The Public Key to use when this application communicates with Identity Providers to use Single Sign On |

-## 4. Deployment
+## 3. Deployment
-1. Create the openlxp docker network
+1. Create the OpenlXP docker network.
 Open a terminal and run the following command in the root directory of the project.
     ```
     docker network create openlxp
     ```

-2. Run the command below to deploy XDS from `docker-compose.yaml`
+2. Run the command below to deploy XDS along with its resources
     ```
     docker-compose up -d --build
     ```

 ## 5. Configuration for XDS
 1. Navigate over to `http://localhost:8100/admin/` in your browser and login to the Django Admin page with the admin credentials set in your `.env` (`DJANGO_SUPERUSER_EMAIL` & `DJANGO_SUPERUSER_PASSWORD`)

 2. <u>CONFIGURATIONS</u>